 The California State University system is a group of public universities based in California.
 It is the largest public four-year university system in the US.

-Even though the CSU schools aren't nearly as competitive as are the UC schools, they're still pretty popular because they offer quality academics at an affordable price for California residents.
+Even though the CSU schools aren't nearly as competitive as the UC schools, they're still pretty popular because they offer quality academics at an affordable price for California residents.

 Officially established in 1972, the CSU system comprises 23 schools, which all have undergraduate programs available: